oZep/Tethered/README.md

 >
 >.............
 >
->Jeez... mouse experiments just get weirder and weirder.
+>Jeez... mouse experiments are getting weirder and weirder.
 >
 >You said you wanted to test their intelligence?
 Huh, okay, sure.
 I'll just write that down and hope the board approves.
 >